 The local authority must be notified when a school is to delete a pupil from its register under the above circumstances.
-This should be done as soon as the grounds for deletion are met, but no later than deleting the pupil's name from the register.
+This should be preferably done as soon as the grounds for deletion are met, but at the latest at the time of deleting the pupil's name from the register.
 It is essential that schools comply with this duty, so that local authorities can, as part of their duty, identify children missing from education and follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.